qmk/qmk_firmware/docs/newbs_git_using_your_master_branch.md

 This creates a new branch named `dev_branch`, checks it out, and then saves the new branch to your fork.
 The `--set-upstream` argument tells git to use your fork and the `dev_branch` branch every time you use `git push` or `git pull` from this branch.
 It only needs to be used on the first push; after that, you can safely use `git push` or `git pull`, without the rest of the arguments.

-!> With `git push`, you can use `-u` in place of `--set-upstream` &mdash; `-u` is an alias for `--set-upstream`.
+?> With `git push`, you can use `-u` in place of `--set-upstream` &mdash; `-u` is an alias for `--set-upstream`.

 You can name your branch nearly anything you want, though it is recommended to name it something related to the changes you are going to make.

-By default `git checkout -b` will base your new branch on the branch that is checked out.
+By default `git checkout -b` will base your new branch on the branch that is currently checked out.
 You can base your new branch on an existing branch that is not checked out by adding the name of the existing branch to the command:

 ```
 git checkout -b dev_branch master